Global Partners outreach

 East Clark County- Young Life

 Jake and his family moved to Clark County from Arizona after serving with Young Life there for 14 years.
-Currently there are three active area high school groups and four middle school groups.
+Currently there are six active area high school groups and four middle school groups.
 They are always looking for volunteers and opportunities to reach students in other schools as well.
 Jake told us that “Young Life is critical in the world of teens right now as mental health issues are at a high and the need for truth, love and community is critical.”
 Jake and his team want to introduce them to Jesus.
 If you are interested in volunteering either with students or behind the scenes, contact the church office.

 • Rob & Laura Evans - Mexico